ErpNetDocs/tech/advanced/string-interpolation/expression-types/system-variable.md

 ```

 > [!NOTE]
-> More details and examples are available in the [Examples section](../examples/system-variable.md).
+> More details and examples are available in the [examples section](../examples/system-variable.md).